MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hrdoabdetailswithprovideruid.md

 ---
 title: "HrDoABDetailsWithProviderUID"
-description: Describes HrDoABDetailsWithProviderUID and provides syntax and parameters.
+description: The HrDoABDetailsWithProviderUID function ensures that the OpenEntry method is opened by the expected Exchange address book provider.

 manager: soliver